kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 <dl><dt>13 July 2019</dt></dl>I made some very minor adjustments on the PCB to move some words in silk screen and solder mask to where I think they would look more professional.
 That PCB design won't appear at OSH Park until my next order, but you do find it here at GitHub, as always.

 <dl><dt>12 July 2019</dt></dl>Added a jumper near ICSP1 pin 2 for ease of disconnect in case the power there doesn't match a 3V3 MCU Vcc.
 I discovered that will sadly be the case with most 3V3 MCUs.
-PCB files updated, new OSH Park order placed for the project on OSH Park (https://oshpark.com/shared_projects/QC9ok4wx - UPDATED 15 JULY 2019 FOR CORRECTED Q3-7 FOOTPRINTS; 16-30 July, 02 Aug 2019 component spacing for increased soldering clearances and minor silk screen changes) to be current.
+PCB files updated, new OSH Park order placed for the project on OSH Park.

 <dl><dt>11 July 2019</dt></dl>I discovered the Arduino 101 is a 3V device with onboard BLE that could allow this HC-05 capability to then be used for wifi instead of BT/BLE.
 Since that would be a nice feature, but the Arduino 101 is 3V only, I modified the PCB a little to allow easy jumpering to 3V operation without needing to cut any trace.
 Just pull out pin 5 of J2 if using the Arduino 101 and use part of it or a similar size wire segment to solder down as a jumper instead of cutting a trace.
 If you do this, don't ever use the board in a 5V environment without reversing this mod!
 <dl><dt> </dt></dl>